ibm-cloud-docs/vpc/bs_snapshots_about.md

 ## Snapshots for second-generation block storage volumes
 {: #sdp-snapshots}

-As of 25 March 2025, as a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes in Dallas, Frankfurt, Tokyo, and Washington, DC.
+As of 25 March 2025, as a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes in Frankfurt, Tokyo, and Washington, DC.
 {: beta}

 During the [Beta]{: tag-cyan} phase, you can create up to 512 snapshots.
 You can even create snapshots when the volumes are unattached.